marcoag/ros_gazebo_ws/README.md

 ros2 service list -t
 ```

-Or wich services use a certain srv interface:
+Or which services use a certain srv interface:
 ```
 ros2 service find std_srvs/srv/Empty
 ```